“Can I Recover Lost Wages After My Car Accident?”

 Some North Carolina car accidents are so catastrophic that victims are left with permanent disabilities that prevent them from resuming gainful employment.
 In these cases, our legal team frequently retains vocational experts and forensic accountants, who can project an accurate loss of future earning capacity.

-The amount recovered will depend largely upon the following factors:
+The amount recovered for “loss of future income” will depend largely upon the following factors:

 - Your age at the time of injury